biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:align.md

 ### Cobinatorial Extension (CE) and FATCAT

 The structure alignment possibilities of BioJava are going to be greatly enhanced in the upcoming BioJava 3 release.
-It will provide a BioJava port of the **Combinatorial Extension** algorithm (CE) as well as of the **FATCAT** algorithm.
+It provides a BioJava port of the **Combinatorial Extension** algorithm (CE) as well as of the **FATCAT** algorithm.
 The documentation how to use this algorithm is available from